Event Planning Guide

 - How will the event be publicized?

 For an event to be approved, it must be announced at least twice.
-This an be both on the mailing list, or once on the mailing list and once on Grad Announce.
+This can be both on the mailing list, or once on the mailing list and once on Grad Announce.

 GSPB Mailing List

 The GSPB calendar is located on this website under Calendar.
-The chairs will add events to it after receiving the email with the event’s information.
+The coordinators will add your event to the calendar after its approval at a weekly meeting or via email.

 Optional Publicity Methods